 Zoological Association of America (ZAA)

 In 2003, ISZ and UZA became sister organizations - ISZ for individuals and USZ for facilities.
 In February 2005, ISZ and UZA combined to form the Zoological Association of America.
-ZAA's mission is to promote responsible ownership, management, conservation, and propagation of animals in both the private and public domains through professional standards in husbandry, animal care, safety and ethics.
+ZAA's mission is to promote responsible ownership, management, conservation, and propagation of animals in both private and public facilities through professional standards in husbandry, animal care, safety and ethics.